4 Things to Know Before You Sign Up Your Child for Youth Football

 - Make sure that your child is physically fit to play football to begin with.
 Many leagues will require an annual physical to verify this for insurance purposes, but even if they don’t you should have your child have a physical before playing.
 During the physical make sure to ask your doctor if your child has any health conditions that make football dangerous.

-- Particularly in the early hot months of practice and games, make sure that you child stays hydrated.
+- Particularly in the early hot months of practice and games, make sure that your child stays hydrated.

 It can also be difficult for many parents to get out of work in time to get their child to practice.
 In addition, all of the time spent running one child to and from games and practices can take away time from other children if you have children who don’t play.

-You should also consider that if you have more than one child playing and they are on different teams because of their age, this will increase the time you are at games considerably.
-You can end up spending an entire day at games because you will need to be present for at least 2 games, which may be separated by a third game for a different age bracket.
-And remember football is played in almost all weather conditions except lightening.
+You should also consider that if you have more than one child playing and they are on different teams because of their age, this will considerably increase the time you are at games.
+You can end up spending an entire day at games because you will need to be present for at least two games, which may be separated by a third game for a different age bracket.
+And remember, football is played in almost all weather conditions except lightning.
 So your time spent at games and practices can be in some pretty nasty weather, including heavy rain and even snow.

 One thing that parents often don’t realize or consider is that when you sign your child up to play youth football you are also signing yourself up for a lot of work beyond taking your child to practices and games.
 Youth football organizations are typically volunteer non-profit organizations.
 This means that the only way they run properly is through the efforts of volunteers, most of whom are parents.

 Some organizations will even have a minimum required volunteer commitment by parents.
-For example, the program my sons played for required each parent to perform 2 volunteer activities during the season for each child in the program.
-So if you have 1 child and 2 parents, this would mean 4 volunteer activities during the season.
-But if you have two children playing and 2 parents, you would be on the hook for 8 volunteer activities.
-I have also seen where programs will require a specific number of hours of volunteering.
+For example, the program my sons played for required each parent to perform two volunteer activities during the season for each child in the program.
+So if you have one child and two parents, this would mean four volunteer activities during the season.
+But if you have two children playing and two parents, you would be on the hook for eight volunteer activities.
+I have also seen programs that require a specific number of volunteer hours.
 Some organizations even say that if a parent fails to meet volunteer activity obligation their child can be excluded from playing.

 Many parents sign their kids up to play youth football with the idea that they are starting their child out on a journey straight to the NFL.
-If this is your thought, take a deep breath and remember they are only 6-12 years old and the NFL is a long shot at best.
+If this is your thought, take a deep breath and remember they are only 6 to 12 years old—and the NFL is a long shot at best.

-Multiple sources report that in 2015 about 1.23 Million kids 6-12 years old played youth tackle football.
-But each year only slightly more than 250 players are drafted into the NFL.
+Multiple sources report that in 2015 about 1.23 million kids 6-12 years old played youth tackle football.
+But each year, only slightly more than 250 players are drafted into the NFL.
 What does this mean for your player?
-Well it means the odds are very long that he will go on from youth football to play in the NFL.
-So, while there certainly isn’t anything wrong with wanting the best for your child, don’t get wrapped up in the future and let your child simply play and have fun and see where the sport takes him.
+Well, it means the odds are very long that he will go on from youth football to play in the NFL.
+So, while there certainly isn’t anything wrong with wanting the best for your child, don’t get wrapped up in the future.
+Let your child simply play and have fun, and see where the sport takes him.

 Also, while I’m on this subject, there is a move these days to try and have players specialize in one sport to maximize his or her chances of becoming a pro.
 Given the long odds, particularly at this early phase of their sports life, on becoming a pro in any particular sport I think there is far greater value in letting your child play multiple sports if they want to and you can handle the time commitment.
 Multiple sport athletes gain great life experience, have great fun, and you just may find that they are skilled and have a lot more fun at a sport neither of you ever anticipated.

-Of course, nothing is perfect and there are occasionally problems with coaches that do need to be addressed.
+Of course, nothing is perfect, and there are occasionally problems with coaches that do need to be addressed.
 The sideline during a game or at practice is not, absent a serious safety concern, the time to handle problems.
-Instead, first try quietly and professionally discussing the issue with the coach away from the kids.
-If that does not resolve the issue, then approach your club's officials regarding the issue, and then if all else fails contact league officials.
+Instead, first try quietly and professionally to discuss the issue with the coach away from the kids.
+If that does not resolve the issue, then approach your club's officials regarding the issue.
+Then, if all else fails, contact league officials.
 Remember to always be professional and courteous.